 Here’s a simple breakdown based on your family’s travel style:

-- Choose the Osaka Amazing Pass if…
+Choose the Osaka Amazing Pass if…

-You want to visit 3+ attractions per day, ride the subway freely, and get your money’s worth from castle tours, boat rides, and big-view observatories. - Choose the Osaka e-Pass if…
+- You want to visit 3+ attractions per day, ride the subway freely, and get your money’s worth from castle tours, boat rides, and big-view observatories.

-You only plan to visit 2–3 attractions, are staying centrally, and already have another transport card or want to walk.
+- You only plan to visit 2–3 attractions, are staying centrally, and already have another transport card or want to walk.

-Where to Buy Each Pass
+Where to Buy Osaka Sightseeing Passes Online

 Both passes can be purchased online.
 Here’s where we recommend grabbing them, because booking through our links helps support LuNi Travels at no extra cost to you!